vitoke/iternal/README.md

 `Iterables` are predictable and should in principle result in the same values every time an iterable is iterated over.
 On the contrast, `Iterators` have a hidden state, meaning that they can be partially consumed.
 This can have undesired effects, since using the same `Iterator` multiple times can give different results.
 Except for Iterables that depend on impure inputs
-(like e.g. `Iter.randomInt()`), `Iterables` should always return the same values.
+(like e.g. `iter.randomInt()`), `Iterables` should always return the same values.
 This keeps code functional, pure, and thus predictable.

 The result is that `Iter` and `AsyncIter` provide a predicable and pure functional API on top of Iterables.

-## Use the Fold
+## Collect your results

-A Fold is a very powerful concept from functional programming that is, in my opinion, underused.
+A Collector is a very powerful concept, present in languages like Java.
 It is related to Reducers, which since React have become more popular.

-A Fold specifies a start state, and a combination function taking some element, and producing a new state.
-This makes a Fold very similar to a `for` loop.
+A Collector specifies a start state, and a combination function taking some element, and producing a new state.
+This makes a Collector very similar to a `for` loop.
 Most `for` loops start with some initial values, then loop over something iterable, while modifying the initial values, and, once the iterable is done, return some results based on the final state of the variables.

-However, because, in contrast to a `for` loop, a Fold is just an object, it can be re-used and composed.
-This means that, once you have written a Fold object, you can use it on any iterable object, and you can compose it with other Folds that will run in 'parallel'.
+However, because, in contrast to a `for` loop, a Collector is just an object, it can be re-used and composed.
+This means that, once you have written a Collector, you can use it on any iterable object, and you can compose it with other Collectors that will run in 'parallel'.
 This is impossible using basic `for` loops.
 That's a major boost to re-usable components.

 Let's take some examples: